C78C73/Stock-Data-Visualizer-V2/README.md

-# Stock-Data-Visualizer-V2
+# Stock-Data-Visualizer
-Stock Data Visualizer on the web
+Stock Data Visualizer on the web, complete with graphs customized by user input.

-## To-Do
+## Scrum Team 1
+- Gage
+- Amiya
+- Caleb
+- Spencer
 -